jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

 Task |labmodule|\.\ |labnum|\.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Executing a pipeline for BIG-IP configuration as code.
+Execute a pipeline for BIG-IP configuration as code.

 Navigate to `Templates`.